Basic data types

 ## [1] FALSE FALSE FALSE FALSE FALSE TRUE TRUE TRUE TRUE TRUE

-In the output above, R reads each value and compares it to the statement logical_vector > 5.
-If the value is strictly superior to five, then the condition is TRUE, otherwise FALSE.
-R returns a vector of TRUE and FALSE.
+In the output above, R compares each element to the condition logical_vector > 5.
+If the element is strictly greater than 5, the result is TRUE; otherwise it is FALSE.

 ## [1] 6 7 8 9 10